 Parents must reach agreements regarding these major decisions, and when they can make separate decisions, in their parenting plan.

+Joint legal custody in California can be a contentious issue, and it can be difficult for a parent to make objective decisions about child custody due to the emotional strain of their situation.
 If you are able to mediate a parenting plan with your co-parent, it is often easier on all parties and children.
 Contact the skilled attorneys at Quinn & Dworakowski, LLP, today to learn how we can help mediate a custody arrangement.